Cap Anson: Death

 Anson died from a glandular ailment on April 14, 1922, three days shy of his 70th birthday.
-He was interred at the Oak Woods Cemetery in Chicago.
+He was interred at Oak Woods Cemetery in Chicago.

 Legacy

 Anson was inducted into the Baseball Hall of Fame in 1939, one of the first 19th century players selected.
-Over 100 years after his retirement, he still holds several Cubs franchise records, including most career runs batted in, runs, hits, singles, and doubles while being the only Cub in the 3,000 hit club.
+Over 100 years after his retirement, he still holds several Cubs franchise records, including most career runs batted in, runs, hits, singles, and doubles.
 Defensively, he also holds the franchise record for putouts, but also is second in franchise history for errors.
+Anson still holds the major-league record for most seasons played (27), although Nolan Ryan equaled it in 1993.

-On the managerial side, he was the second manager to ever reach 1,000 wins (doing so after Harry Wright), a feat that has seen over sixty managers reach the mark since the 20th century.
-Anson won 1,282 games with the Cubs, a mark that still stands after a century.
-Just 24 other managers have won 1,000 games with one team in Major League Baseball.
+Anson won 1,282 games with Chicago as a manager and remains the franchise's all-time leader in wins.
+He was the second manager to reach 1,000 wins, after Harry Wright.
+Just 24 other major-league managers have won 1,000 games with one team.

-Anson still holds the Major League record for most seasons played (27), although Nolan Ryan equalled it in 1993.

-In a 1992 The Simpsons episode, "Homer at the Bat", Anson, along with several other players, was suggested by Mr. Burns as one of the players for his 'all stars' Baseball team to represent the Springfield power plant, before being informed that they are all long since deceased.
+In a 1992 episode of The Simpsons, "Homer at the Bat", Anson was suggested by Mr. Burns as one of the ringers for his softball team, before being informed that he was long since deceased.